terra-money/docs/docs/terrad/treasury.md

 terrad query treasury params
 ```

-The reported parameters will be in the following format:
+The reported parameters are in the following format:

 ```yaml
 tax_policy: